AureKylmanen/Swarmgenomics/Unmapped Reads.md

 ### Visualising the results
 You may then run the kreport2krona.py script which will produce an html file for visualising the results.
 ```
+# Copy kreport2krona.py into your directory
+# Run the plot
 python3 kreport2krona.py -r REPORTNAME -o SAMPLE.krona
 ktImportText SAMPLE.krona -o SAMPLE.krona.html